 If you find one stellar candidate, it might be tempting to hire them full-time immediately, and stop your search.
 However, we’ve found it’s usually better to hire multiple people for this kind of position.
 Hiring more than one makes it much easier to set up a schedule where customer service is being checked constantly.
 You are also covered in this case if someone leaves the company with little notice.

 Aim for a schedule that’s regular enough so that workers know what to expect, but that also allows flexibility for dealing with the unexpected.
 Make sure you take into account big events, future vacations, and any scenario where someone will not be available to cover their usual work hours.

 Once you have remote customer service workers, you’ll be amazed at how much more time you have, and how much peace of mind you’ve suddenly obtained.
 As small issues come up along the way, don’t forget to keep perfecting your onboarding guides.
 Eventually you should have a beautiful document that any worker can refer to for almost any customer service scenario.
-If you are curious about more of our tips and recommendations at FreeeUp, feel free to check out our book.
+If you are curious about more of our tips and recommendations at FreeeUp, feel free to check out our resources or get our book.